9 Reasons Why You’re Not Losing Weight

 #5 – Medication

 Although medications treat different chronic conditions (pain, depression, diabetes, high blood pressure, etc.), some of them carry an unwelcome side effect: weight gain.
-Weight gain may come from retention of fluids, lower metabolism, or an increased appetite.
+Weight gain may come from the retention of fluids, lower metabolism, or increased appetite.

 You may even feel too tired to exercise because of a particular medication.

 Tip: Before stopping your prescription, talk to your doctor about an alternative.

 Get More Out of Your Health and Fitness Routine.
 Go PRO!

 We all experience different kinds of stress that impact our daily lives — from family, work, school, finances, and even technology.
 Unfortunately, chronic stress can cause weight gain because of the hormone cortisol.
 If the stress continues, cortisol signals the body to store more fat and increase your appetite.